 The onlookers don’t know what to do about this conflict.
 His wife is too far for her to come back, plus it just wouldn’t be the right thing to do.
-Eventually they make a deal with themselves and with the neighbour.
+Eventually, they make a deal with themselves and with the neighbor.
 Another woman, of similar age and shape, lives next door and they asked her to pretend to be the wife.
 She does so, and the dying John kisses her until he falls back exhausted and passes on.

 They were able to grant his final wish, a fact they are relieved about.
 The poem concludes with the introduction of a small amount of uncertainty about the wife on the day of her execution, six months from the main events of the poem.
 The speaker includes details that discuss the possibility that she did not kill her husband.
 Nevertheless, she is burnt at the stake for the murder.

 ‘The Mock Wife’ is one of a few poems in the collection that is connected to real life events.
 Specifically, the poem comes from the historical execution of an eighteen-year-old woman named Mary Channing in 1706.
 She was burnt at the stake in the Maumbury Rings, a Neolithic henge, in Dorchester for the apparent murder of her husband.
 Her husband, John Channing, a grocer, had a dying wish.
 This is what ‘The Mock Wife’ focuses on.

 It’s a dark drama, this; and yet I know the house, and date;

 That is to say, the where and when John Channing met his fate.